momentumlearn/codex/docs/django/db-fields.md

 - *NULL* - this field is allowed to be null, or have nothing in it
 - *NOT NULL* - this field isn't allowed to be null.
 This is the default and assumed.
 - *DEFAULT* - this field has a default value if it's not explicitly set

+## The primary key field

+The primary key that we've seen so far is a special field.
+In all our examples, it's called `id` and is an integer.
+Neither of these are a requirement, but we will continue to use them.
+When Django creates a table, it makes an `id` column that is assigned an auto-incrementing number when a new record is inserted into the table.
+We will use this default.